TylerTemp/SaintsField/README.md

 1. Fix: Multiple targets editing works as expected for many custom field types.
 Fix [#431](https://github.com/TylerTemp/SaintsField/issues/431)
 2. Fix: Unity 6k.5 code unload issue for type reference and SaintsEvent
+3. Fix: If the resource was in addressable and get deleted later, `RequiredIf` now can properly give error box.

 ## Usage ##